nagan319/ChargerLib/docs/generic-swerve.md

 - Drivetrain wheelbase - length of drivetrain measured from centers of front and back wheels
 - Maximum velocity of drivetrain in m/s
 - Maximum angular (rotational) velocity of drivetrain in rad/s
+- Swerve offsets stored in a SwerveOffsets object

 The class can be initialized as follows using default parameters (as of the 2024 offseason):
 ```